TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/Introduction/Index.rst

 ^^^^^^^^^^^^^^^^^^^

 This document is meant to give a short introduction to how TypoScript works and what TypoScript really is.
-It helps to really understand the code instead of just copying and pasting.
+It shall help to give a profound understanding of the code, instead of just supplying snippets for copying and pasting.

 .. _what-s-new: